SMCallan/SMCallan/README.md

 ## 🚀 About Me

-I’m a Software Engineer with an MSc in **Computer Science** and a background in **Psychology**, specialising in secure systems, applied cybersecurity, and research-driven engineering.
-My experience ranges from developing resilient backend systems for **national critical infrastructure** to creating modern data pipelines and dashboards for private industry.
+I’m a Software Engineer with an MSc in **Computer Science** and a background in **Technologies and Psychology**, specialising in software engineering.
+My experience ranges from developing resilient backend systems for **national critical infrastructure** to creating modern data pipelines and dashboards for private industry, as well as bespoke cross platform applications.

 I focus on:
 - **Building secure, large-scale systems** with resilience and uptime guarantees (ideally >99.9%).
 - **Modernising legacy platforms** (e.g., reverse-engineering Assembly-era systems && beyond!).
 - **Applied cybersecurity research**, including vulnerability analysis and ransomware defence.
 - **Bridging technology and ethics**, ensuring systems are both robust and responsible.
+- **Atuomation & optimising processes**, desiging repeatable, verifiable solutions.

 ---

 ## 🛠️ Tech Stack & Skills
+Here is a taste of some technologies or concepts I have worked with in either a professional or academic capacity.
+While not an exhaustive list it gives a look at my experiences as a SWE with added Security specialism.
 **Languages:** Python • Java • C++ • C • Bash • SQL • JavaScript (React.js) • Node && others
 **Security:** Penetration Testing • Network Analysis • OWASP Top 10 • Vulnerability Assessment
-**Cloud & DevOps:** Docker • Git • CI/CD • Microsoft Azure • Google Cloud (GCP)
+**Cloud & DevOps:** AWS • Git • CI/CD • Microsoft Azure • Google Cloud (GCP) && all that good stuff
-**Systems & Tools:** Wireshark • Nmap • PostgreSQL • Linux/Unix Systems
+**Systems & Tools:** Linux/Unix Systems • Windows / Mac • Computing • Networks • Internet • Hacking
 **Engineering:** Distributed Systems • Secure Coding • API Design • Algorithms • System Hardening
+I also stay relatively uptodate with AI research & technology.

 ---

-## 📂 Featured Projects
+## 📂 Professional Projects

 🔐 **[Critical Infrastructure Resilience System](#)**
 Resilient backend (Python/C++) with automated monitoring and recovery, ensuring >99.9% uptime.